Engineering Products Efficiently with DFM

 Manufacturing the perfect component for your needs often starts as a vision in your head of the final product.
 Understanding how to take this vision...

-Close mental and visual attention is required to perform work dealing primarily with preparing and analyzing data and figures, performing accounting work, using a computer terminal, and/or extensive reading.
+Close mental and visual attention required to perform work dealing primarily with problem solving, investigation and analysis, measuring components, analyzing complex relationships, preparing and analyzing data and figures, performing engineering work, using computer terminal, AND/OR extensive reading.
+Able to differentiate between minor variations of shades of colors.

-Light work: Exerting up to 20 pounds of force occasionally, and/or up-to 10 pounds of force frequently, and/or a negligible amount of force constantly to move objects.
-If the use of arms and/or leg controls requires exertion of forces greater than that for the ability to sit, stand, walk, talk, and hear.
-Ability to climb, balance, stoop, kneel, crouch, reach, and use fingers.
-Ability to pull, push and lift objects.
-Ability to grasp and feel.
+Light work: Exerting up to 50 pounds of force occasionally, and/or up to 20 pounds of force frequently, and/or a negligible amount of force constantly to move objects.
+If the use of arms and/or leg controls requires exertion of forces greater than that for Sedentary Work and the employee sits most of the time, the job is rated for Light Work

 Safety requirements for this position include but are not limited to eye protection when on the production floor and in the tool room.
 Employees must follow any additional safety requirements as posted in specific job areas.

 Ability to read, analyze and interpret common scientific and technical journals, financial reports, and legal documents.
-Ability to respond to common inquiries and complaints from clients, regulatory agencies, or members of the general public.
-Ability to write speeches and articles for publication that conform to prescribed style and format.
-Ability to effectively present information to internal and external top management.
+Ability to respond to common inquiries or complaints from clients, regulatory agencies, or members of the general public.
+Ability to effectively present information to top management of own organization or outside organizations.